limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 2. ecoPCR results are de-replicated based on taxon id (taxid), and converted to fasta format.
 	* The resulting fasta files are segregated by the number of database files generated by the user.
 	* Primers are not removed during this step.
-3. Using cutadapt, verify and retain only the ecoPCR reads with correct primer seqeunces, then trim the primers from the 5' and 3' ends.
+3. Using cutadapt, verify and retain only the ecoPCR reads with correct primer sequences, then trim the primers from the 5' and 3' ends.

 ### Part 2: blasting
-1. The fasta files are blasted against the the NCBI nucleotide blast databases using blastn.
+1. The fasta files are blasted against the NCBI nucleotide blast databases using blastn.
 	* blastn parameters can be altered in the /crux_release_V1_db/crux_vars.sh file
 	* default parameters are
 	     * e-value = 0.0000000001